 That's all for this week.
 Keep checking out the brand new TJRWrestling.com for daily content from our amazing crew of writers.
 I'll be back for what will likely be a live Raw Deal on Monday night once again this week.
 Check the site to see for sure.

 Thank you for visiting NoDQ.com!
-We will have live PPV coverage of WWE Night of Champions 2014 on September 21st starting at 7:30 PM EST. Please spread the word!
+We will have live PPV coverage of WWE Elimination Chamber 2015 on May 31st starting at 7:00 PM ET.
+Please spread the word!